Contributing

 You can terminate that consumer when those exports are completed.

-Then, in Akeneo, create a new connection in Connect > Connection settings with type data destination and save the credentials in your tests/Application/.env.local file:
+In Akeneo create a new connection in Connect > Connection settings with type data destination and save the credentials in your tests/TestApplication/.env.local file:

 WEBGRIFFE_SYLIUS_AKENEO_PLUGIN_CLIENT_ID=SAMPLE